KayLerch/alexa-skills-kit-tellask-java/README.md

 So you can check a slot for a number but also for a certain value.
 Moreover, you could even check for a phonetic equivalent by levering the [Double Metaphone](https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) algorithm.
+For example the line checking for value of "drew" with _hasSlotIsDoubleMetaphoneEqual_ will return true if the slot value contains "true" as a value - which is a phonetic sibling of "drew".
-Finally can obtain a slots value with _getSlotValue_.
+Finally you can obtain a slots value with _getSlotValue_.

 #### AlexaOutput
 You saw _AlexaOutput_ is returned by the launch- and intent-handlers.
 There's a lot you